notlibrary/obsidian-adamantine-pick/README.md

 To push your own adamantine diagram note design into plugin collection use this checklist:

 - utf-8 encoded text file in English(preferably)
-- less equal 4kb(4096 bytes) size that fits in a single hdd block
+- less equal 4kb(4096 bytes) size that fits in a single HDD block
 - lowercase (a-z) less equal 8 characters unique filename len with extension .md 8 + 2
-- has one or more pikchr diagrams in it mathjax markdown optionally
+- has one or more Pikchr diagrams in it MathJax Markdown optionally
 - fits in a single screen when picked with Obsidian
-- tagged with yaml `--- tag: adamantine ---` and `#adamantine`
+- tagged with YAML `--- tag: adamantine ---` and `#adamantine`
-- tight cybersecure has no malicious executable code in it(i.e. perl one-liners)
+- tight cybersecure has no malicious executable code in it(i.e. Perl one-liners)
-- no ads messing with others personal data(OP self signature is ok)
+- no ads messing with others personal data(OP self signature is OK)
 - embeddable in place does not rely on cloud internet connection or dynamic linking
 - decodable with stock computer hardware
 - does not repeat existing adamantine diagram notes in collection(also has unique filename)